Trismegiste/you-are-not-solid-when/OCP/README.md

 ## [Open/closed principle][1]

-Difficult to follow, because you have to be prescient.
+Difficult to follow it, because you have to be prescient.
 It's hard to know what will change in a future release and what won't, even with good experience.

-Design patterns are welcome here, they solve many problems for you.
+**Design patterns** are welcome here, they solve many problems for you.

+### A bad practice

+Imagine you have a service :

 ```php
 class Service {